iotaledger/hornet/docker/README.md

 ii.
 Edit `peering.json` to your neighbors addresses.

 iii.
-The docker image runs under user with uid and gid 39999 unless it was built with a different uid:gid.
+The Docker image runs under user with uid and gid 39999 unless it was built with a different uid:gid.
 To make sure no permission issues, create the directory for the database, e.g.:

 ```sh
 mkdir mainnetdb && chown 39999:39999 mainnetdb
 ```
 iv.
-The docker image runs by default under user with uid 39999.
+The Docker image runs by default under user with uid 39999.
 To make sure no permission issues, create the directory for the snapshots, e.g.:
 ```sh
 mkdir snapshots/mainnet && chown 39999:39999 snapshots -R
 ```